 Farms in Mexico, California and Florida provide the majority of our country’s fruits and vegetables.
 Distributors pack their temperature controlled warehouses full of their produce so it will be ready to send out to retailers, i.e. supermarkets.

-This is where refrigerated shipping containers come in to the picture.
+This is where insulated storage containers come in to the picture.

 Reefer containers are essentially large portable refrigerators that make it possible for fruits and vegetables to get to supermarkets at the exact level of ripeness desired.

 Most perishable goods require a very specific temperature to preserve their quality during transport.

 These are a great fit for many businesses and trades.
 From the food industry, restaurant industry, and all the way to the pharmaceutical industry, these insulated storage containers are ideal for storing perishable items that need to avoid extreme temperature fluctuations.